Euphorbiaceae - Spurges

 Euphorbia canariensis Linnaeus 1753 (Canary Island Spurge, Hercules Club)

-This columnar, branching Euphorbia has fleshy 4 - 5 angled stems, capable of growing into a 12ft tree.
+This columnar, branching Euphorbia has succulent 4 - 5 angled stems, capable of growing into a 12ft tree.
 The undulate edges of the stems are furnished with pairs of small spines.
 Clusters of ephemeral leaves and reddish-green flowers are produced near to the ends of the stems.

 Native to low-lying parts of the Canary Islands up to 3500 ft and commonly sold as an undemanding houseplant.
 Often used as grafting stock for species that struggle on their own roots in a cool climate and to bulk up cuttings of choice species for sale.
 The latex is toxic, but less so than that of many other Euphorbias.